A Gest of Robyn Hode: First Fytte

-Episode 2 (Second Fytte)
+Second Fytte

 The scene switches to York, where the monks of St Mary's Abbey are sitting down to dinner.
 The Abbot, the Prior, the Chief Steward, the Sheriff of Yorkshire, and the county Justice are discussing the Knight whose debt of 400 pounds is due today.
 The Prior observes that if it was him, he would pay 100 pounds now and the rest later.
 The Abbot remarks that the Knight is suffering hunger and cold while serving England's cause overseas.
 The Prior admonishes the Abbot that, in that case, it would pitiful to take his land; but such a grievous wrong would not bother the Abbot's conscience at all.
 The Abbot snaps back at the Prior, telling him he's always getting in the way.
 The "fat-headed"[line 363] Chief Steward suggests that the Knight is either dead or hanged.
 The county Justice offers his opinion that the Knight will not come.
 They are all disappointed when the Knight appears at the gate.

 The Knight genuflects and salutes them all "great and small".
 Upset at the Knight's appearance in the Abbey hall, the Abbot skips the customary courtesies and demands if he brought the Abbot's money.
 Not one penny, the Knight calmly replies.
 The Abbot snaps back, then why are you here?
 The Knight answers that he is here to beg for more time.
 The county Justice sharply interrupts, your time is up and your land is forfeit.
 Still on one knee, the Knight begs the Justice to "be my frende".
 The Justice responds that he can not; he is working on retainer from the Abbot.
 The Knight then looks to the Sheriff, who also refuses to aid the Knight.
 Finally the Knight offers his services as the Abbot's Knight until the debt is paid.
 The Abbot rebukes the Knight's offer. "'Out,' he said, 'thou false knight,/Speed thee out of my hall!'"
 The Knight calls the Abbot a liar, and stands up.